-People who work for an employer may be classed as employees, workers or self employed.
-The difference is important since employees and workers will benefit from certain statutory rights (both are entitled to pension and paid holidays for example), whereas the self employed will not.
+People who work for an employer may be classed as employees, workers or self-employed.
+The difference is important because each category is entitled to a different level of employment protection, with employees receiving the greatest protection and the self employed the least.

-It is very important then that proper contractual arrangements are in place between the employer and the people working for them which clearly and correctly define the nature of the relationship.
-Where such paperwork is in place the courts are generally reluctant to argue with what it says, but they will they suspect the contract was established in order to deceive, for example if the employer was trying to unlawfully avoid paying employer’s national insurance contributions.
-There have been a huge volume of cases in recent years where self employed status has been challenged and these have led to employers (whose ‘self employed’ people have been ruled to be workers) facing substantial holiday back pay and tax bills.
+There have been lots of cases in recent years where self-employed status has been challenged and where supposedly “self employed” individuals have been ruled to be workers.
+This has led to employers facing substantial claims for holiday back pay and tax bills.
 To top it all should a self employed person be deemed to be an ’employee’ they will also have the right to pursue an unfair dismissal claim if their employer decides to terminate their contract.

-HMRC may also seek to challenge self employment status under ‘IR35’ regulations, effective 01 April 2020.
-These regulations, which first appeared in the public sector, will challenge tens of thousands of private sector ‘self employed contractors’ and builds on recent case law which saw companies like Uber, Deliveroo, Pimlico Plumbers etc. being successfully challenged that their ‘self employed’ contractors were really workers.
-IR35 introduces a new category of ‘off payroll workers.’
-These are people who, in HMRC’s opinion would be regarded as workers but for the contractual arrangements in place.
-An ‘off payroll worker’ may continue to be paid outside of the employer’s normal payroll but the end user of their services will have the responsibility of deducting tax and national insurance contributions from any payments made to the worker.
+Another factor to consider when considering employment status, are the changes to the ‘IR35’ regulations, effective 01 April 2020.
+The regulations introduce a new category of ‘off payroll workers.’
+These are individuals who work through an intermediary (often their own personal services company) and who, in HMRC’s opinion, would be regarded as workers (or employees) but for the contractual arrangements in place.
+Under the IR35 regulations, an ‘off payroll worker’ may continue to be paid outside of the employer’s normal payroll but the end user of their services (generally the employer) will have the responsibility for deducting tax and national insurance contributions from any payments made to the worker.

 Typical employment law pitfalls

-Poor quality, inaccurate or absent contracts between the employer and their contractors.
+Poor quality, inaccurate, or absent contracts between the employer and those who work for them.

-Self employed people could be found to really be off payroll workers, workers or employees, leading to a range of claims against the employer covering tax, fines, holiday back pay and even potential unfair dismissal and minimum wage claims.
+Self-employed people who could be found to really be off payroll workers, workers or employees, leading to a range of claims against the employer covering tax, fines, holiday back pay and even potential unfair dismissal and minimum wage claims.
 Some claims could stretch back for years.

 Help and support

-We can help prepare appropriate contracts for self employed people and we can help to determine the employment status of others if there are any concerns.
-Employment status is a notoriously difficult area of employment law, but by applying a range of tests we are normally able to provide an assessment of the risk of a self employed person being regarded as an employee or worker.
+We can help prepare appropriate contracts for employees, workers and self-employed people.
+We can also advise on the assessment of employment status where there are any concerns.
+Employment status is a notoriously difficult area of employment law, but by applying the range of tests generally adopted by the courts, we are normally able to provide an assessment of the risk of a worker being found to be an employee or a self-employed person being regarded as an employee or worker.